-The Tutor/Mentor Connection (T/MC) has used Geographic Information Systems (GIS) and other visualization tools in its program support and public awareness strategy.
+The Tutor/Mentor Connection (T/MC) (1993-present) and Tutor/Mentor Institute, LLC (2011-present) have used Geographic Information Systems (GIS) and other visualization tools in its program support and public awareness strategy.
+This article shows this 30 year history.

 Due to tech problems and lack of funds the Program Locator has not been working properly since 2013.
 Use this discussion to understand what T/MC was trying to accomplish.